JohnEBoyBaby/i.Q/README.md

 I HAVE PUT TOGETHER A "MOBILE/DESKTOP APP DEVELOPMENT AND DATABASE DEVELOPMENT STARTER KIT" JUST FOR YOU SO PLEASE TAKE THE TIME TO DOWNLOAD THIS VERY IMPORTANT "STARTER KIT I PERSONALLY DEVELOPED TO HELP YOU ALL GET STARTED" 264.95 MEGABYTE ZIP FILE.
 IT UNZIPS TO A "LUA" DIRECTORY.
 RENAME IT ".LUA" INSTEAD OF "LUA" SO IT WILL BE EASY TO FIND LATER AS WITH THE .
 PREFIX IT WILL APPEAR AS THE FIRST DIRECTORY (FOLDER) ON YOUR C:\ DRIVE.
 COPY IT TO YOUR C:\ DRIVE SO IT LOOKS LIKE C:.LUA AFTER YOU DOWNLOAD THE .ZIP FILE USING THE LINK:

 https://www.udrop.com/5gTY/i.Q.Mobile.Phone.and.Desktop.App.Development.Starter.Kit.with.LOVE2D.org.and.SOLAR2D.com.READY.TO.GO.to.help.make.it.fun.and.easy.for.you.2021.04.21.zip

-TO DOWNLOAD EVERYTHING YOU NEED (LOVE2D, SOLAR2D GAME/APP/SYSUTIL/LUA HW/SW DEVELOPMENT) TO "GET STARTED" WITH A "STARTER KIT" IN 1 .ZIP FILE ...
-UNZIP THE FILE AND YOU WILL HAVE A "LUA" DIRECTORY (AKA: FOLDER) THAT CONTAINS 3 SHORTCUTS AND 3 OTHER DIRECTORIES (FOLDERS).
-BY THE TIME YOU FINISH READING THIS EMAIL, YOU WILL BE WAY AHEAD OF WHERE YOU THINK YOU ARE RIGHT NOW YOU JUST NEED SOMEONE TO MAKE "APP DEVELOPMENT" EASY AND FUN AND UNDERSTANDABLE AND HOLD YOU HAND A LITTLE BIT.
-THAT'S ALL.
-YOU ARE MORE THAN SMART ENOUGH.
-PROMISE.
-SO MAKE SURE TO GIVE THAT LINK OUT TO ANYONE YOU KNOW WHO IS INTERESTED IN LEARNING TO MAKE THEIR OWN APPS.
-I AM ALWAYS HERE TO HELP YOU ANYTIME FOR FREE SO DO NOT BE SHY AND DIG IN AND "GET YOU SOME"!
-ONCE I HAVE A BETTER GRASP ON OPENRESTY AND NGINX, YOU CAN EXPECT OPENRESTY AND NGINX TO BE INCLUDED IN HOPEFULLY JUST AS SIMPLE AND USEFUL TO GET UP AND RUNNING FAST OF A FASHIONABLE FASHION 'kind' one.

-ALL OF THE INCLUDED MULTIMEDIA AUDIO AND IMAGE FILES CAME FROM 1 OF 3 SOURCES ALL OF WHICH ARE FREE AND OPEN SOURCE:

-Original audio recordings and image animations, photography & editing by me, John Edgar Flaherty IV, johneboybaby@yahoo.com ! :-) MorgueFile.com which are OPEN SOURCE MORGUEFILE LICENSED PHOTOGRAPHIC IMAGES.
-THANK YOU https://morguefile.com/ ! :-) UbuntuKylin.com which are OPEN SOUCE PHOTOGRAPHIC IMAGES.
-THANK YOU https://www.ubuntukylin.com/?lang=en and OPEN SOURCE & LINUX community! :-) 9 “All this I will give you,” Satan said, “If you will fall down and worship me.”
-10 “AWAY FROM ME, Satan!”
-TRUTH declared.
-“For it is written: ‘Worship the Lord your G_D and serve G_D only.’”
-11 Then the devil left him and angels came and ministered to him."

-Matthew 4:9-11

-ALL OF MY PERSONALLY WRITTEN CODE FILES ARE LICENSED UNDER THE MIT OPEN SOURCE LICENSE AND ALL OTHER OPEN SOURCE SOFTWARE CODE I USE WILL ALSO BE LICENSED UNDER THE MIT OPEN SOURCE CODE LICENSE UNLESS OTHERWISE DIRECTED BY ANOTHER OPEN SOURCE CODE LIBRARY AUTHOR.

-2 ... then TRUTH invited a little child to stand among them.
-3 “Verily I tell you,” TRUTH said, “Unless you change and become like a little child, you will never enter the Kingdom of HEAVEN.
-4 Therefore, whoever humbles himself like this little child is the greatest in the Kingdom of HEAVEN ...

-Matthew 18:2-4

-... and NOW RISE FOR THE SINGING OF "QUR NATIQNAL ANTHEM" ...
-BATTER UP ... https://www.youtube.com/watch?v=HNGaa5Opfmc ...
-SECOND LESSON ...
-WISDOM RHYME ...
-IT'S ABOUT TIME ...
-BREAK THROUGH YOUR MIND ...
-YA'LL BE LIVIN' LIKE THE WORST RACE ...
-THIRD BASE AND HEADING HOME ...
-IT TOOK A WHOLE LOT OF TRYIN' JUST TO GET UP THAT HILL ...
-NOW WE UP IN THE BIG LEAGUES ...
-IT'S OUR TURN AT BAT ...
-AIN'T NOTHING WRONG WITH THAT ... coming up like family members from basements ...

-... now YOU GO GIRL ...
-YOU GO AND YOU MAKE SURE YOU ARE NATURAL NO FAKE NOTHING JUST YOU AS YOU WERE BORN TO BE YOU ...
-BE NATURAL ...
-BE GOOD ...
-BE TRUTH ...
-BE PUREHEART ..!
-PAY VERY Very very https://www.youtube.com/watch?v=8vTDpVoLHeI&t=5304s CLOSE ATTENTION TO DETAIL beLOVED ..!

-I LOVE YOUR PUREHEART GINA MARIA ... https://www.youtube.com/watch?v=27sxum1gacE SUGAR ..!

 I LOVE YOU SUGAR ..!
 GREAT "STORY" TOO ...
 I AGREE ..
 REALLY MIGHT BE A 'REAL' GOOD IDEA for a 'man' not to fuQQ a 'pretty' 'snake' you know MAYBE IT'S JUST ME BUT YOU KNOW BUT UH Uh uh you know I AM "just saying" DAYUMMM probably a GOOD idea for a cow not to fuQQ a cat or a dog or a 'monkey' too ... doesn't really seem to take a 'brain surgeon' or a 'rocket scientist' to figure that out but the first thing I alWAYs say is 'WOULD YOU JUST LOOK AT THAT ..?
 JUST LOOK AT IT ..! https://www.youtube.com/watch?v=cu7d8eUHkwU ...
 SUSULONG TAYO ..!
 LET'S GO ..!
 LOVE YOU I DO OH HOW I LOVE YOU ..!
 WONDERFUL ABSOLUTELY PUREHEART WONDERFUL TRUTH ..!
 I LOVE YOU ..!
 NEVER FORGET ..!
 ANYWHERE ..!
 ANYTIME ..!
 FOREVER ..!